maldoinc/doctrine-filter/docs/getting-started.md

 ## Getting started

-In its basic form you will have a query builder and using an instance of `DoctrineFilter` you will apply on it operations from the current request.
+In its basic form, you will mark your entity fields with an annotation and have a query builder and using an instance of `DoctrineFilter` you will apply on it operations from the current request.

 This will modify your query builder's where section to add the filters from the query string and include the new parameters with their corresponding values without removing any current where conditions or parameters.

+### The `Expose` annotation

+The first step is to mark the exposed entity fields with the provided `Expose` annotation.

+This can only be applied in properties of entities and contains two parameters:

+#### `serializedName`
+This is the public name of your field.
+If using a serializer set this to whatever the serializer is producing.
+E.g: a field `createdAt` is most likely serialized as `created_at`.

+#### `operators`
+By default, no operations can be executed on a field.
+You must choose what operations to allow on it, by passing a list of strings, which are the operator names.
+The preset filter provider contains a `ALL_PRESETS` constant which lists all the preset filters available.

+> For DB performance reasons it is recommended that you only enable certain fields for filtering depending on the
+> field and db indexing.

+### Creating `DoctrineFilter`

 To create an instance of `DoctrineFilter` you need the following: